lacounty-isab/workshops/git/readme.md

 excruciating detail.
 The most common mistakes Git newcomers make when working across multiple repositories are

-* to confuse branches (pointers) with the same name across multiple repositories.
+* to confuse the position branches (pointers) with the same name across multiple repositories.
-* think only in terms of their own commit tree instead of trees in other repositories.
+* to think only in terms of their own commit tree instead of how it relates to other repositories trees.
-* forget that local branch pointers only move during a commit; tracking branch pointers only move during a push or fetch.
+* to forget that local branch pointers only move during a commit; tracking branch pointers only move during a push or fetch.